flonatel/statsd-cpp/doc/PerformanceTests.md

 Several performance tests were done to get information how many packages can be handled by the system with the appropriate language.

-The timings were done on my laptop: Dell Latitude E7440:
-Intel(R) Core(TM) i7-4600U CPU @ 2.10GHz, 16GRam inside a VM.
+The tests were run on a laptop: Dell Latitude with Intel(R) Core(TM) i7-4600U CPU @ 2.10GHz, 16GRam inside a VM.

 # Python #